jasulcaf/Mobile-Computing-Final/README.md

 - `C` to play alarm once instantly
 - `Z` to disable alarm
 - `V` to play alarm instantly then play it again 15 seconds later
+### Further Setup (PC and VR)
+In order to run the Python script, we convert it to a .exe file.
+To do this, go to the Moible-Computing-Final/Python/ Directory, and run the following terminal command: `pyinstaller predict_continuous`.
+We would upload these files to Github but cannot because of filesize limit.
 ## Current Workaround (VR)
 Because the model could not be run on the VR headset, the workaround for proof-of-concept involves a simulated experience.
 Specifically: